JEFF-Media-GbR/JEFF-MC/README.md

 ```
 create testserver
 ```
-When asked if you want to automatically install Spigot, confirm with c.
+When asked if you want to automatically install Spigot, press 2.
 You will be aksed to enter a version number.
 Let's take 1.12.2.
 JEFF-MC will now run BuildTools to build the specified Spigot version and copy it to your server's directory.
 Please wait a few seconds while JEFF-MC starts the server to generate the server.properties file.
 You will now be asked to enter a few configuration details (port, maxplayers, gamemode, ...).
 To use the default setting, just press Return for each question.

 Now we can start our server: